Quick & Easy Repairs to Do in an Emergency

 Fingering tape applied to the fingerboard causes buzzing.

-The fingerboard is designed to have a slight curvature along its length that allows the strings to vibrate.
+The fingerboard is designed to have a slight curvature along its length to allow the strings to vibrate.
 With tapes applied, this curvature is compromised and the tapes can stop the string(s) from vibrating.

 We at Lashof Violins prefer to use a Silver Sharpie® Metallic marker to apply marks to the fingerboard because it does not stop the strings from vibrating.
 Additionally, Sharpie® marks can be added or removed with less damage (or sticky mess) to the neck than tapes.